 The number-one upside to online software storage is how wonderfully flexible it is.
 In fact, if you look around the internet for reasons online software is awesome, many of them point to the cloud.
 It’s available online and can be accessed anywhere with internet.
 The use of multi-device allows you to access LMS whether you’re on the go or back in the office.

-Online software allows anyone to access the material anywhere, so long as they have an internet connection.
+The online software allows anyone to access the material anywhere, so long as they have an internet connection.
 This is where (almost) all tech is going.
 With Donesafe’s system, you could use this with offline functionalities which would sync at a date later when you reach an internet connection.
 It means that if your employees can get to your LMS regardless of where they are and when they want to use it.
 Users are able to get learning management documents on their mobile devices.
 It means that your learners don’t need to worry about leaving their information at home or missing deadlines.
 Convenience is something that an installed system simply cannot provide.

 I’m assuming, that you either have fairly modern technology in your office or that you’d very much like to have modern technology.
-If your business environment experiences some technological arrested development, because of the nature of the work, the open-mindedness of the staff or bosses, budgets or some other reason, you simply may not be ready for cloud LMS software.
+If your business environment experiences some technological arrested development, because of the nature of the work, the open-mindedness of the staff or bosses, budgets, or some other reason, you simply may not be ready for cloud LMS software.
 However, give us a call and we’d be happy to provide further guidance or help you out with transitioning.

 Every computer has the potential to crash if you overload it.
 In the case of cloud-storage warehouses, crashes are handled as quickly as possible.
 However, every system has the potential for downtime, even if it’s planned for maintenance.

 No matter how quickly a host tries to handle their crashes and downtime, you’re still stuck waiting until the software solves the problems on their end.
 With on-premise, you can troubleshoot your own issues.